multiplayer-app/multiplayer-session-recorder-ruby/README.md

 The Multiplayer Full Stack Session Recorder can be used inside the CLI apps.

-The [Multiplayer Time Travel Demo](https://github.com/multiplayer-app/multiplayer-time-travel-platform) includes an example [node.js CLI app](https://github.com/multiplayer-app/multiplayer-time-travel-platform/tree/main/clients/nodejs-cli-app).
+The [Multiplayer Time Travel Demo](https://github.com/multiplayer-app/multiplayer-time-travel-platform) includes examples for multiple languages.
+For Ruby, see the [CLI example](./examples/cli/) in this repository.

 See an additional example below.